uc-cdis/gen3-helm/docs/CONFIGURATION.md

 ### Setting up OIDC clients

+OIDC (OpenID Connect) clients allow applications to authenticate with Fence.
+This setup is often necessary for external users who want to integrate their applications with Gen3.
+For each application, you'll need to create a unique OIDC client, which will provide a client_id and client_secret for the application to use.

-OIDC clients are used by applications to authenticate to fence.
-Many times this is external users to setup apps which leverage gen3 and an OIDC will have to be client will need to be setup for them.
-After creation, the client_id/secret will need to be shared with the application owner.
-To create these clients you will need to exec into a fence container and run the [following commands](https://github.com/uc-cdis/fence#register-oauth-client).
+Once the client is created, share the client_id and client_secret with the application owner so they can configure their application to authenticate with Fence.
+To create these clients, you will need to exec into a fence container and run the [following commands](https://github.com/uc-cdis/fence/blob/master/docs/additional_documentation/setup.md#register-oauth-client).

 ---